Syphilis is a bacterial infection that's usually caught by having sex with someone who's infected.

 What to do if you think you have syphilis

-You should get tested as soon as possible if you're worried you could have syphilis, because:
+You should get tested as soon as possible if you're worried you could have syphilis.

-- syphilis won't normally go away on its own
+- syphilis will not normally go away on its own

 - getting tested is the only way to find out if you have it

-- the medicines used to treat syphilis are only available on prescription – you can't buy them yourself
+- the medicines used to treat syphilis are only available on prescription – you cannot buy them yourself

-The best place to get tested is your nearest genitourinary medicine (GUM) clinic or sexual health clinic.
+The best place to get tested is your nearest sexual health clinic or genitourinary medicine (GUM) clinic.

 The test for syphilis usually involves a blood test and removing a sample of fluid from any sores using a swab (similar to a cotton bud).